airtai/faststream/.faststream_gen/kafka/Publisher/batch_publisher.md

-# Publishing in batches
+# Publishing in Batches

-If you want to send your data in batches `#!python @broker.publisher(...)` decorator makes that possible for you.
+If you want to send your data in batches, `#!python @broker.publisher(...)` decorator makes that possible for you.
-To produce in batches you need to do two things:
+To produce in batches, you need to do two things:

-1. When creating your publisher, set the `batch` argument to `True`
+1. When creating your publisher, set the `batch` argument to `True`.
 2. Return a tuple of the messages you wish to send in a batch.
 This action will prompt the producer to collect the messages and send them in a batch to a Kafka broker.

 Here is an example of an app producing in batches to **output_data** topic when consuming from **input_data_1**.

 In the highligted lines, we can see the steps of creating and using a batch publisher:

-1. Creation of publisher
+1. Creation of the publisher.
-2. Publishing an actual batch of messages
+2. Publishing an actual batch of messages.

 ```python linenums="1" hl_lines="19 26"
 from typing import Tuple